crisptrutski/matchbox/README.md

 # Overview

-For brevity, comparing to the Firbase's JavaScript API only.
+For brevity, comparing to the JS Firebase API only.

 Notes: